Previous

 Inclusive Design Approach

 The goal is to create an inclusive and user-friendly building.
-Based on our SDG (Sustainable Development Goals) screening, we have developed a new system to integrate universal design into the project.
+Based on our SDG (Sustainable Development Goals) screening, we have developed a system to integrate universal design into the project.
 We are working to identify “user types” and user needs through image registration from users, walk-throughs, and interviews.
 Concentrating on the senses—including touch, smell, hearing, vision, balance, muscle-joint sense, cognitive abilities, and mobility—we have translated the seven principles of universal design into widely recognized architectural elements, encompassing light, acoustics/sound, temperature, surfaces/materials, scents, and proportions.

 Flexible Laboratory Development